 Each instance of a service in an application must be accompanied by the Istio sidecar.
 Depending on the unit of your installation (Docker containers, VM, bare metal nodes), the Istio sidecar needs to be installed into these components.
 For example, if your infrastructure uses VMs, the Istio sidecar process must be run on each VM that needs to be part of the service mesh.

 Part of the sidecar installation should involve setting up appropriate IP Table rules to transparently route application’s network traffic through the Istio sidecars.
-The IP table script to setup such forwarding can be found here.
+The IP table script to setup such forwarding can be found in the here.